DataFire/Integrations/integrations/generated/azure_azurestack_azurestack/README.md

 ### Resource
 * Resource `object`: Base resource object.
+  * etag `string`: The entity tag used for optimistic concurrency when modifying the resource.
+  * id `string`: ID of the resource.
+  * name `string`: Name of the resource.
+  * type `string`: Type of Resource.

+### TrackedResource
+* TrackedResource `object`: Base resource object.
-  * etag `string`: The entity tag used for optimistic concurency when modifying the resource.
+  * etag `string`: The entity tag used for optimistic concurrency when modifying the resource.
   * id `string`: ID of the resource.
   * location **required** `string` (values: global): Location of the resource.
   * name `string`: Name of the resource.